 In addition, to receive the local allocation from year two and beyond, jurisdictions will need to submit a plan to the department detailing the manner in which allocated funds will be used by the local government and how those activities will meet the local government’s unmet share of the regional housing needs allocation.

 Q: When will funds for SB 2 be available?

 A: Revenue for SB 2 will be collected beginning January 1, 2018 and revenue will be deposited in the SB 2 fund within 30 days following the end of each quarter.
-While the revenue will be generated throughout the calendar year, funding must be appropriated by the legislature to HCD before it can be awarded.
-Appropriations would likely occur through adoption of the state budget, which is passed by June 30th of each year, and covers the state fiscal year from July 1st through the following June.
-The Governor’s Budget proposes an appropriation of $250 million for SB 2 activities, and there is language to allow for an increase of the appropriation if revenues exceed this level.
-Assuming inclusion of funds in the budget, the funds would be available for HCD to award beginning July 2018 (and subject to the completion of any necessary guideline processes for each activity under SB 2).
+While the revenue will be generated throughout the calendar year, the Budget Act of 2018 proposes an appropriation of $250 million for SB 2 activities, and includes language to allow for an increase of the appropriation if revenues exceed this level.
+The funds will be available for HCD to award beginning July 2018 (and subject to the completion of any necessary guideline processes for each activity under SB 2).
 See the California Housing Package Projected Milestones chart for more information on expected release of the funds.

 Q: How will homelessness funding be allocated in year one?

 A: SB2 was revised through legislation in 2018 (SB 850, Statutes of 2018 ) to clarify the provisions around the homeless portions of the fund.
 These provisions allocate 50 percent of the SB 2 funding dedicated to homelessness to the Housing for a Healthy California Program and 50 percent to the California Emergency Solutions and Housing Program (CESH), both administered by HCD.